kobotoolbox/docs/source/media.md

 created with **KoBoToolbox**.
 Follow the instructions outlined below to include media to your survey project.

-## Step 1: Download Survey Form as XLSForm
+## Step 1: Download Form as XLSForm

 Create a survey project in the form-builder UI and then download your form as XLS to add media settings to